 - Electroconvulsive therapy

 - Discontinue dopamine blocking drugs (e.g., antipsychotics); only reinitiate after catatonia resolves

 - Treat the underlying psychiatric condition with appropriate pharmacotherapy

 - Supportive measures

-- At least two of the following symptoms, at least one of which is from the top three:
+- At least two of the following symptoms must be present, with at least one of these from the first three symptoms listed:

 - Symptoms must cause social, occupational, or personal functional impairment lasting ≥ 6 months.

 - Schizoaffective disorder and mood disorder with psychotic features have been ruled out.

 - Medical or substance use disorder has been ruled out.